theaholtlund/grafana-prometheus/README.md

 2. Navigate to the project directory.

 3. Add environment variables for SMTP credentials, such as the username and password, to the alertmanager.yml file.
+This must be fone manually because Prometheus currently does not support environment variables or configuration substitution.

-3. Start the Docker monitoring stack:
+3. Start the stack using Docker Compose:
    ```bash
    docker-compose up -d